port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/PagerDuty/change-on-call-user.md

-# Change Who Is On-Call In PagerDuty
+# Change the on-call In PagerDuty

 This GitHub action allows you to quickly change who is on-call in PagerDuty via Port Actions with ease.